apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

 ## Step 1: Set Environment Variables

 1. Set the ODBCINI environment variable to point to the `.odbc.ini` in your home directory.

-For example:
+	Example:
    `export ODBCINI=~/.odbc.ini`

 2. Set the MAPRDRILLINI environment variable to point to `.mapr.drillodbc.ini` in your home directory.

-For example:
+	Example:
    `export MAPRDRILLINI=~/.mapr.drillodbc.ini`

 3. Set the `LD_LIBRARY_PATH` environment variable  to point to your ODBC driver manager libraries.

-For example:
+	Example:
    `export LD_LIBRARY_PATH=/usr/local/lib`

 You can have both 32- and 64-bit versions of the driver installed at the same time on the same computer.